Last updated:

 When an EU case is first registered it is given a reference in the following format:-

-Numerical lists of all registered cases are found on the EU courts’ website, Curia.
+Numerical lists of all registered cases are found on Curia.

 The European Case Law Identifier (ECLI)

 The European Case Law Identifier is a uniform resource identifier for online cases.
-ECLIs have been assigned to all EU cases, right back to 1954, and the EU now cites its cases with an ECLI instead of a Reports of Cases (ECR) reference.
-A full ECLI takes the following form:
+ECLIs have been assigned to all EU cases, right back to 1954, and the EU now cites its cases with ECLIs instead of law report references

-The 'ECLI' prefix is often omitted in practice.
-Further information about ECLIs is available on the European e-Justice Portal and the Curia website.
+There is more information about ECLIs on the European e-Justice Portal and the Curia website.

 Opinions of the advocates general